tinyheero/OptiVac/README.md

     random order of peptides in the string-of-breads, but still use the optimal spacers.
 Similarily for the fixed option, the order of the epitopes in the `--input` file is perserved, but optimal spacers are used.
-    + The changes can be found in the `feature/add-fixed-order` branch.
+    + The changes can be found in the `feature/add-fixed-order` and `bugfix/fixed-order` branches.

 **The individual feature branches will remain in case there is an opportunity in the future to merge these changes back to the original OptiVac repository.**